luxonis/depthai-hardware/SJ2096POE_R0M0E0/README.md

 The PG LED indicates "power good" from the DepthAI BW2099 SoM.
 The "RUN" LED indicates that the DepthAI SoM is not in reset.

 **Caution should be taken when handling any PoE circuit board.
-Do not directly touch the circuitry as potentials upto and exceeding 57V may exist.
+Do not directly touch the circuitry as potentials up to and exceeding 57V may exist.
 Always use electronics handling best practices.**

 # Design Revision info
-The desigs files represent the R0M0E0 revision of this project.
+The design files represent the R1M0E1 revision of this project.
 Please refer to schematic page, `Project_Information.SchDoc` for full details of revision history.